EmenstaNougat/WiFiX-DualBand-Deauther/README.md

 [@ASP-29](https://github.com/ASP-29) - creator of the algorithm.

-I focus on adding physical use (screen&buttons to navigate), aswell as thewwebservers design
+I focus on adding physical use (screen&buttons to navigate), aswell as the webservers design